bu-ist/responsive-child-starter/README.md

 Before you begin, make sure [Node / Node Package Manager](http://nodejs.org/) are installed and the following dependencies are installed globally.

+Responsive is verified to work through Node version 12.19.0 LTS.

 ### Fire up Terminal!

 This step only needs to be done **One Time**, regardless of how many new child-themes you create.